lawleyjw/lawleyjw.github.io/_pages/research.md

 <p align="center">
   <img height="200" src="/images/research/Alatina-small.jpg">
 </p>
-<i>Alatina</i> jellyfish are notorious for their sting along beaches where they occur, but it has been unclear whether they are distinct or a single species with worldwide distribution.
-A phylogeographic analyses was reported, which corroborated morphological and behavioural evidence to indicate the presence of a single, pantropically distributed species.
+<i>Alatina</i> jellyfish are notorious for their sting along beaches where they occur, but it was unclear whether they were distinct or a single species with worldwide distribution.
+A phylogeographic analyses was reported in this project, which corroborated morphological and behavioural evidence to indicate the presence of a single, pantropically distributed species.
 <br/><br/>
 Lawley JW <i>et al</i>.
 2016.
 Box jellyfish <i>Alatina alata</i> has a circumtropical distribution. <i>Biological Bulletin</i><br/>
 [Article](https://doi.org/10.1086/690095){: .btn--research}